SLajuwomi/Cowboy_Cards/GITWORKFLOW.md

 #### 11. Troubleshooting

+**Git config**: Check your global git config with `git config --list`.
+See that you don't have any **pull** options (ff-only, rebase, ff or merge) set; this can make pulling and merging upstream changes difficult.

-Merge Conflicts: If you encounter merge conflicts, carefully review the conflicting code and resolve them manually.
+**Merge conflicts**: If you encounter merge conflicts, carefully review the conflicting code and resolve them manually.
 Commit the resolved changes.

-Push Errors: If you have trouble pushing your branch, ensure you've updated your local branch with the latest changes from the sprint branch as described above.
+**Push errors**: If you have trouble pushing your branch, ensure you've updated your local branch with the latest changes from the sprint branch as described above.

 This workflow is designed to streamline our development process and minimize integration issues.
 Please follow these guidelines carefully.
 If you have any questions, don't hesitate to ask.